luizdamim/luizdamim.com/content/blog/tracking-changes-with-context-using-phoenix-and-ecto/index.md

 There's only one event, `order_cancelled`, but we could have many more: `item_removed`, `payment_type_changed`, `shipping_address_changed` and so on.

-I usually have multiple audit modules inside a context, one for each _sub context_.
+I usually have multiple audit modules inside a context, one for each _subcontext_.

-**Sub context?**
+**Subcontext?**

 ![WE NEED TO GO DEEPER](we-need-to-go-deeper.jpg "WE NEED TO GO DEEPER")

 For those familiar with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design), they are like [aggregate roots](https://martinfowler.com/bliki/DDD_Aggregate.html).

-The `Order` schema is composed of other smaller schemas that makes no sense existing outside it, like order items and payments.
+The `Order` schema is composed of other smaller schemas that make no sense existing outside it, like order items and payments.
 So the `Order` _aggregates_ this additional data, and as the most important one, it is the _root_, hence _Aggregate Root_.
-But I like to call them _sub contexts_ because the terminology is closer to Phoenix Contexts. :)
+But I like to call them _subcontexts_ because the terminology is closer to Phoenix Contexts. :)

 Can you come with another good candidate for a sub context in `Sales` context?

-**IMPORTANT:** a sub context is an internal concept and should only be interacted with from it's parent context.
+**IMPORTANT:** a sub context is an internal concept and should only be interacted with from its parent context.
 In this example, all calls from outside will still happen to `Sales` context.

 _Caveat: an Ecto schema should be a simple mapping between a data source and an Elixir struct, but I couldn't find a better place for this example.
 In my actual application I organize my contexts a little different so this doesn't happen.
 I'll write about it in the future._